enowars/enowars8-service-WhatsScam/documentation/README.md

 # Flagstores

 There are 3 Flagstores:
-- First inside the Groupchat messages.
-- Second inside the private messages.
+1. Groupchat messages
+2. Private messages
-- Third is inside the Status accessible via Profile or via Backup.
+3. Status accessible via Profile or via Backup

 # Vulnerabilities

-The service contains 3 vulnerabilities, exploits that are based on the enowars infrastructure are listed down below.
+The service contains 3 vulnerabilities the corresponding exploits are listed down below (based on bambi infrastructure).

-The exploits are also listed inside the ```checker/src/checker.py```.
+The exploits are also implemented inside the ```checker/src/checker.py```.

 ## AES WEAK SEED GENERATOR

 - Category: Misconfiguration
-- Difficulty: Easy
-- Position: Inside the Groupchats
+- Location: Groupchats

+Flags are messages inside the groupchats they are encrypted via aes.
-The seed is just the timestamp therefore you can either bruteforce it or receive the timestamp of each note in Groupchats
+The seed of each encrypted message is just the timestamp therefore you can either bruteforce it or receive the timestamp of each note in groupchats.

 ## RSA WITH SEXY PRIMES

-- Category: Crypto
+- Category: Cryptography
-- Difficulty: Medium-easy
-- Position: Inside the Home/Private Messages
+- Location: Private messages

-The base RSA function uses 2 prime numbers that are connected, called sexy primes because they are p = q + 6.
-This makes it possible to create the private key from the public key.
+The base RSA function uses 2 prime numbers that are dependent, called sexy primes because they are p = q + 6.
+This makes it possible to recreate the private key from the public key.

 ## AUTHLIB AUTHENTICATION

 - Category: Authentication
-- Difficulty: Medium-hard
-- Position: Backup
+- Location: Backup
 - CVE Number: CVE-2024-33663

 The Backup token is vulnerable as the authlib does not differentiate between 2 algorithms.
 This makes it possible to not only authenticate/sign with the private key inside the token, but also create a token with the public key that will be handled the same way as the private key token.
-You can create a fake token via the userlist in which the public keys are listed than you can login in as if you would have the actual private key token.
+You can create a fake token via the userlist in which the public keys are listed then you can login in as if you would have the actual private key token.

 # Example Exploits

-None of the exploits are connected with each other.
+None of the exploits interfere with each other (1 flagstore for 1 exploit and 1 exploit for 1 flagstore).
 All the exploits are also inside the ```checker/src/checker.py```.
-The Exploits down below is an example exploit with the real enowars setup from a testrun.
+The Exploits down below are example exploits with the real enowars setup from a testrun.
 The checker also contains a base version of the exploits.